zvjaceslavs/intshare/Power_(UPS)/APC/template_apc_ups_nmc_2_ap9619/5.4/README.md

 # APC NMC 2 AP9619

-## Description

-## Overview This template was originaly created for the AP9619 card, but in version 2 now support more UPS's.
-Tested on: APC Symmetra PX40 3Phase UPS APC Smart-UPS VT 20kVA 3Phase UPS Smart-UPS RT 7500 RM XL and more...
-It gathers input and output values from all three phases.
-I tried to make it as universal as i could so it can be used with single phase ups's as well.
-I have disable some of the items on the template for the reason that my ups didn't support them, feel free to try them if they are supported by your UPS.
-Changelog V2: Added more items for single phase ups's and triggers. thanks, petroska ## Author petroska

 ## Overview

 This template was originaly created for the AP9619 card, but in version 2 now support more UPS's.